Lost-Outpost/dragonborn/GAMEPLAY.md

 - [Survival Mode Improved - SKSE](https://www.nexusmods.com/skyrimspecialedition/mods/78244) - Improves and balances the game's survival mode

+### New Mechanics

+- [Ancient Knowledge - Automaton Summoning](https://www.nexusmods.com/skyrimspecialedition/mods/71560) - Allows the crafting of automaton summoning scrolls when you have obtained the Ancient Knowledge perk.
+Unlock more automaton crafting options as you increase your Smithing level.

+- [Simple Scroll Transcribing](https://www.nexusmods.com/skyrimspecialedition/mods/73450) - Adds simple, lightweight scroll transcribing stations to court wizards' environs and The Arcanaeum.

 - [Ish's Respec Mod](https://www.nexusmods.com/skyrimspecialedition/mods/1960) - Adds a potion for sale at your neighborhood alchemist that lets you respec perk points

 ## User Interface and Camera